my-graphene/doc/node/core-operation-en.md

-RuiChain contains an operation system, among which each operation has its corresponding serial number, it can be determined what operations are included in a block based on the serial number.
+MyGrapheneChain contains an operation system, among which each operation has its corresponding serial number, it can be determined what operations are included in a block based on the serial number.
 For example block [1769028](https://block.rui.io/#/block/1769028) contains a transfer transaction and number 0 corresponds to the transfer operation.
 The matching relationship between the serial number and operation could be refered [here](https://github.com/rui-coin/rui-core/wiki/operations_introduction).

 The meaning of each operation is as follows：